Data Commons Python API

 You can export an environment variable in your shell like so.

 After you’ve exported the variable, you can start using the Data Commons package.

 This route is particularly useful if you are building applications that depend on this API, and are deploying them to hosting services.

-You are now ready to go!
-From here you can view our tutorials on how to use the API to perform certain tasks, or see a full list of functions, classes and methods available for use below.
+You are ready to go!
+From here you can view our tutorials on how to use the API to perform certain tasks, or see a full list of functions, classes and methods available for use in the sidebar.